Airplane house: Construction and use

 People buy the airplane from the scrap yard and use the frame as a base for a house.

-These houses typically have the same area as a normal house, but in a different shape.
-Lighting, heating, air conditioning, and plumbing can be installed once the plane is transported to its final destination from the scrap yard.
+Lighting, heating, air conditioning, and plumbing can be converted once the plane is transported to its final destination from the scrap yard.
 The plane houses often have the cockpit and back of the plane turned into either a bedroom or bathroom.
 There is usually a room in the middle which is another bedroom.
 The remaining area can be turned into a living room and kitchen.
+The cargo hold underneath, normally used to carry customer luggage, is available to use as an attic-type storage area.